Why are there so many dead bees on the ground

 6. Plant More Pollinating Plants Close To The Hive: It is always suggested to place a beehive close to a garden.
 Having more bee-friendly plants in your garden will be more beneficial.
 Because bees won’t have to travel longer distances to collect pollen and nectar.

 7. Winterize Your Beehive: You know winter is a very tough time for bees.
-So, you should winterize your beehive before the winter has arrived.
+So, you should winterize your beehive before winter arrives.
 Bees have to do a lot to control extra moisture during winter.
-If your area becomes very cold during winter you can use a beehive moisture board for your beehive.
+If your area becomes very cold during winter, you can use a beehive moisture board for your beehive.

 Frequently Asked Questions